rackerlabs/support-how-to/content/cloud-backup/use-cloud-backup-to-recover-from-a-bad-actor-attack.md

 For each intact backup configuration (config) container in Cloud Files, you can recover backups for that backup config.

-A brief summary of the steps outlined below:
+The following steps provide a summary of the solution:

 1. Save or recover as much from associated Cloud Files containers as possible.